 To access the MATLAB Online workshop trial, go to: https://www.mathworks.com/licensecenter/classroom/MO_3234477/

 You may be prompted for your MathWorks Account or asked to create a new one.
 If you already have one (e.g., associated with your university account), use that one rather than creating a new one.
 (Creating a duplicate could cause issues later.
 You want 1 ID only).

 Once you have successfully logged into MATLAB Online, you should be able to log into MATLAB Grader:

 Feel free to explore MATLAB features in advance of the workshop.

 Slack will be our area for information discussion, networking, and socializing during and after the workshop.

 Click this link to join the workshop Slack.

 Use the #introductions channel to tell the group a bit about yourself.
 Send a message in the #introductions channel telling the group where you're from, where you teach, and what your favorite thing to do with MATLAB is.

 If you have questions about the prework, post your questions in the channel.

-6) Explore your colleagues' activities, essays, and courses
+7) Explore your colleagues' activities, essays, courses and the workshop program

 Take a look at the ideas, expertise, resources, and experiences submitted by your peers: